 Although this is especially important for athletes, regaining strength after surgery is necessary for everyone.
 For one thing, you naturally want to have the same or better strength than you had before your operation.
 For another, a stronger muscle system will help to prevent re-injuring the same area.
 As the muscles regain their strength, you will be building for a better future.

 The first step in treatment is to visit a shoulder specialist, who can correctly analyze your symptoms and assess the problem.
 Even if the first doctor you see is not the one who treats you, or performs a surgical operation, it is important to get an accurate understanding of what is wrong.
 After this, you will have a clear idea of whether you require shoulder surgery.

 Book Your Consultation Today

-Have you suffered a shoulder injury?
+Have you suffered a ?
 If you are in pain, have lost mobility, or think you may need shoulder surgery, contact GPOA (Greater Pittsburgh Orthopaedic Associates) in and around Pittsburgh, PA.
 We will gladly evaluate your situation and start to design a treatment plan for you.
 Contact us today, and schedule your personal consultation!